josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 The next steps are straightforward:

-- double check everything
+- double-check everything
 - export Gerber files and zip them
 - upload the Gerber files to the service ([JLCPCB][jlcpcb] in my case)
 - check everything in their web-based Gerber viewer app
-- select colour in the order form (I left the rest of the fields default)
+- select color in the order form (I left default values for the rest of the fields.)
 - finish the order and wait

-I was careful to keep the board size under 10x10 cm in order to have the cheapest price.
+I was careful to keep the board size under 10x10 cm to have the cheapest price.
 I ordered 5 (the minimal amount) of boards for 1.78€ (2$) plus basic shipping (5.19€ to Germany).
 Crazy cheap.

 And time-wise?